mayakoneval/docs/pages/docs/features/build-env-and-secrets.md

 export const meta = {
   title: 'Build-Time Environment Variables and Secrets',
-  description: 'Creating and using environment variables and creating and using secret environment variables during the build stage of your Now deployments',
+  description: 'Creating and using environment variables and creating and using secret environment variables during the build stage of Now deployments',
   date: '19 July 2018',
   editUrl: 'pages/docs/features/build-env-and-secrets.md',
   image: IMAGE_ASSETS_URL + '/docs/build-env/twitter-card.png'
 }

-> If you're looking for information covering Environment Variables and Secrets to use within your app, head over to our guide for [Run-Time Env and Secrets](/docs/features/env-and-secrets)
+> If you are looking for information covering environment variables and secrets to use within your app, read our guide on [Run-Time Env and Secrets](/docs/features/env-and-secrets)

-There are multiple stages to deploying your app, for example installing dependencies.
-For Now to recognize that your app needs a build step, your app will need a `Dockerfile`.
+There are multiple stages involved in the process of deploying an app, for example installing dependencies.
+For Now to recognize that an app needs a build step, that app will need a `Dockerfile`, which will contain all of the build steps for the app.

-Having a `Dockerfile` is a brilliant way to configure the process of your app being built so that Now will be able to build your app and then deploy using your configuration.
+Using a `Dockerfile` is to define the process of an app being built on Now, which will deploy the app after the build process using the `Dockerfile` configuration.

-During your build, you may need information that you do not want to hard code into your app or want to keep in a configuration for the app.
-In this case, Now supports a method that allows you to give an environment variable or secret for your deployment to use where you need that information.
+During the build process, information that needs to be used at that time might not be safe to hard code into the app or preferred to be kept in a configuration file for the app.
+In this case, Now supports a method that allows assigning an environment variable or secret for deployments to use during build time.

 ## Step 1: Setting up Build Environment Variables and Secrets
-To use your custom environment variables or secrets in the build process on Now, there are two methods.
+To use custom environment variables or secrets in the build process on Now, there are two methods.

 ### The `now.json` method
-You can provide your Now deployment with environment variables directly from within your `now.json` configuration file.
-To do so for the build step, you will need to place this information within the `build.env` property.
+Provide a Now deployment with environment variables directly from within the `now.json` configuration file.
+To do so for the build step, the environment variables must be within the `build.env` property.
 For example:

 ```
 {